awsdocs/amazon-route53-docs/doc_source/domain-configure-dnssec.md

 ## Overview of how DNSSEC protects your domain<a name="domain-configure-dnssec-how-it-works"></a>

 When you configure DNSSEC for your domain, a DNS resolver establishes a chain of trust for responses from intermediate resolvers\.
 The chain of trust begins with the TLD registry for the domain \(your domain's parent zone\) and ends with the authoritative name servers at your DNS service provider\.
-Not all DNS resolvers support DNSSEC; resolvers that don't support DNSSEC don't perform any signature or authenticity validation\.
+Not all DNS resolvers support DNSSEC\.
+Resolvers that don't support DNSSEC don't perform any signature or authenticity validation\.

 Here's how you configure DNSSEC for domains registered with Amazon Route 53 to protect your internet hosts from DNS spoofing, simplified for clarity:

 1. Use the method provided by your DNS service provider to *sign* the records in your hosted zone with the *private key* in an asymmetric key pair\.
 **Important**
-Route 53 supports DNSSEC for domain registration but does not support DNSSEC for DNS service\.
-If you want to configure DNSSEC for a domain that is registered with Route 53, you must either use another DNS service provider or set up your own DNS server\.
+Route 53 supports DNSSEC for domain registration as well as DNSSEC signing\.
+To learn more, see [Configuring DNSSEC signing in Amazon Route 53](dns-configuring-dnssec.md)\.

 1. Provide the *public key* from the key pair to your domain registrar, and specify the algorithm that was used to generate the key pair\.
 The domain registrar forwards the public key and the algorithm to the registry for the top\-level domain \(TLD\)\.